 To sew this mask on a serger, you proceed as instructed until folding and pinning the pleats.
 Then, take the strips of fabric, fold top and bottom to 8 cm / 3,2” length and fold them in half so the right side is facing out.
 Lay the folded strips on your piece, with all cut edges facing the same direction.
 Then stitch the tunnel with one seam instead of the usual two!
 When you wear the mask, the tunnel folds out, so that you can't even see the overlocked edges :)

 If you don't have a sewing machine, you can skip the inserts, cut only one rectangular piece (38 x 20 cm / 15" x 8") instead of two squares, sew the full upper seam and skip the wire tunnel.
 This only takes 40 cm / 16" of stitching!

-As another variant, it's possible to sew on the ties directly, without tunnels.
-It doesn't fit as great as with tunnels, but depending on the material available, it can be a practical solution!
-To do this, either proceed as described and stitch on long ribbons in place of the fabric strips in step (4), or instead of stitching the upper and lower seam from the wrong side in step (2), you can place an inwards facing tie in each of the four corners of your fabrics, then stitch all four sides except for the filter opening, turn to the right side and hold the pleats with a simple side seam.
+It's also possible to sew on the ties directly, without tunnels.
+It doesn't fit as great, but can be a practical solution!
+To do this, either proceed as described and stitch on long ties in place of the strips in step (4), or instead of stitching the upper and lower seam from the wrong side in step (2), place an inwards facing tie in each corner of your fabrics, then stitch all sides except for the filter opening, turn to the right and fix the pleats with a simple side seam.

-If you can't or don't want to sew, you might like to try my instructions for DIY makeshift emergency mask, which can be made from paper towels and office supplies in under a minute, and for which I already made my first video!
+If you can't or don't want to sew, you might like to try my instructions for a disposable hybrid paper mask with the same amazing pattern, which can easily be stapled in less than a minute, from paper napkins and paper towels!

 For a different look, you can attach another fabric (f.e. the same fabric you use for tunnels!) for the visible part of the backwards fold, which is the top 2 cm / 0,8” (or 3 cm / 12” incl allowance) of the outside of the mask, in advance.